Live – Friday the 13th

 Live – Friday the 13th is a live DVD and CD release by Maroon 5.
 It was recorded on May 13, 2005 in Santa Barbara, California at the Santa Barbara Bowl.
 The DVD features exclusive interviews with the band and insight into how certain key songs came about.
 The live concert is a performance of all their songs and the CD contains the same tracks.
 This album has been released with the Copy Control protection system in some regions.

+"Wasted Years" first appeared on this album.
+The song, contrary to popular belief, was not written for Songs About Jane.
+A demo of the song similar to the demos featured on the 10th Anniversary edition of this album was recorded by Adam Levine and Sam Farrar, but has not been released.
+A reworked version of the song was later featured on the deluxe edition of Overexposed.